Kodak Brownie: Portrait photos

 A photo shot by the OTMA sisters on 12 July 1912.
 Notice the Brownie no. 2 in the grand duchess Anastasia's hands.

 Panoramic photos

-A panoramic photo shot with a Brownie no. 2 (perhaps with a wide-angle lens) by the Romanov family in the port of Sevastopol, while inspecting the battleship Imperatritsa Mariya (27 May 1916).
+A panoramic photo shot with a Brownie no. 2 (perhaps with a wide-angle lens) by the Romanov family in the port of Sevastopol, inspecting the Russian battleship Imperatritsa Mariya (27 May 1916).
 The grand duchess Anastasia is clearly visible on the right.

-Another panoramic photo - a close-up one - shot with a Brownie no. 2 by the Romanov family in Crimea, at the summer residence of countess Anna Vyrubova in Yevpatoria (29 May 1916).
+Another panoramic photo—a close-up one-shot with a Brownie no. 2 by the Romanov family in Crimea, at the summer residence of countess Anna Vyrubova in Yevpatoria (29 May 1916).